 This is called the wealth effect.

 Following the dot-com bubble and during the Great Recession, when stocks plummeted, we experienced a reversed wealth effect, and the Fed is doing whatever it can to prevent this from happening again.
-The most recent example is from December last year, when plunging household wealth sent the Fed into panic mode, triggering them to boost stock market growth.
+The most recent example is from December last year when plunging household wealth sent the Fed into panic mode, triggering them to boost the stock market growth.
 This will be reflected when the next quarterly household wealth statistics are released—the S&P 500 is up 20% from its December low.

 The downside to this short-sighted plan is that, with interest rates as low as they are today, our government has little ammunition to reduce the harsh effects of a recession, which is critical.
 While I of course do not love recessions or depressions—with rising unemployment, fear, and falling asset prices—they do serve an important role in getting rid of excess.
 Inventories drop to sustainable levels, and companies that aren’t doing so well go out of business.
 This enables long-term economic and stock market growth.
 Unchecked growth over many years typically means overcapacity and high inflation, so although recessions are painful, it’s best to not completely avoid them.
 Instead, the goal should be to quickly recover from recessions to limit the pain and hardships.

 As a consequence of the Fed’s constant boosting of the market, the S&P 500 has been rising much faster than its earnings.
 It is now at 1929-level valuations.
 That should make anyone who reads this shiver.
 And with good reason—a painful market correction is inevitable.

 Risky and unscrupulous behavior by our banks caused the Great Recession, yet the banks were bailed out and resurrected by our government.
 The Fed’s constant stimuli and interventions over the past decade have lulled a whole generation into the false sense of security that the market will never crash and that the Fed will always have its back.
 As a result, they think they can take virtually unlimited risk.